-The no signal error has been noted on some devices with custom ROM.
-In a case like this, it is advisable to return to the original ROM and check if the problem is solved.
+No signal error has been noted on some devices with custom ROM.
+It is advisable to return to the original ROM.
 Then you will know that the ROM is not suitable for your device.
 The original ROM can be installed using the recovery screen.
-The process will delete all data and remove apps from your device so make sure that you create a backup for all important data that you do not wish to lose.
+The process will delete all data and remove apps from your device, so make sure that you create a backup for all critical data that you do not wish to lose.

-You can find the ROM you need by taking the help of your device’s model number which is in the About Device section in the Settings menu.
-Once you have the model number, download the stock ROM for the device ensuring that you choose the right ROM.
+You can find the ROM you need by taking the help of your device’s model number, which is in the About Device section in the Settings menu.
+Once you have the model number, download the stock ROM for the device, ensuring that you choose the correct ROM.
 The ROM will be in the form of the .zip file.
 Make sure you do not extract the file.
 Also, download the GApps for the ROM that you are downloading.
-You can save these to your internal storage or to the SD card.
+You can save these to your internal storage or the SD card.
 After downloading the ROM and GApps, switch off your device.

 Now press and hold the Power and Volume Down buttons together till you see the recovery options on your screen.
-You will see a lot of options, and you must choose the first one which is Install.
-Choose from the next prompts which will ask you to locate the file on your device.
-Once the file is located, choose the option at the bottom of the screen to Confirm Flash.
+You will see many options, and you must choose the first one, which is Install.
+Choose from the following prompts, which will ask you to locate the file on your device.
+Once the file is found, choose the option at the bottom of the screen to Confirm Flash.
 The stock ROM will be flashed to your device.
 Once the process is complete, you must delete the cache and choose to wipe the data and reset your device.

-This is one of the ways in which you can install the stock ROM for your device.
-There are other ways of doing this and you can choose a different way of doing it depending on how comfortable you are with installing ROMs to your device.
+It is one of how you can install the stock ROM for your device.
+There are other ways of doing this, and you can choose a different way of doing it depending on how comfortable you are with installing ROMs to your device.

 What should I do if I think one of the apps can be causing the problem?

-If you have a feeling that one of the apps that you downloaded to your device can be causing the no signal problem then you must check if your device works in Safe mode.
-If your phone or tablet works fine in Safe mode but if the problem reoccurs when it is in normal mode, then an app is definitely causing the problem because Safe Mode disables all third-party apps.
+If you feel that one of the apps you downloaded to your device can be causing the no signal problem, you must check if your device works in Safe mode.
+If your phone or tablet works fine in Safe mode, but if the problem reoccurs when it is in normal mode, then an app is causing the problem because Safe Mode disables all third-party apps.

 - Press and hold the Power button till you see the Power options on your screen.

-- Press and hold the Power option and you will get a pop up which will ask you if you wish to restart your phone in Safe Mode.
+- Press and hold the Power option, and you will get a pop-up that will ask you if you wish to restart your phone in Safe Mode.

 - Press OK to confirm and proceed with the reboot.